-Trained outdoor leaders and facilitators offer safe and fun outdoor programs and activities that allow for skill development, while teaching an appreciation for the outdoors.
+Trained outdoor leaders and facilitators offer safe, fun and educational outdoor programs and activities.
 These unique opportunities enable individuals or groups to stretch themselves physically, emotionally and socially in a supportive atmosphere.
 During this program, you will:

 - Increase your nature-based identification skills and improve your ecological and environmental awareness.

 One of the unique features of this program is the extensive number of provincial, national and international certifications that you can acquire.
 Certification is a verification process.
 A certifying body sets the criteria for acceptable standards.
 A service provider meets and tests for those standards before granting.

 We strive to provide a focused curriculum using outdoor experiential and traditional classroom techniques founded in sustainability, civic mindedness, self-esteem and respect for individual differences.
 We are able to meet the diverse needs of learners who enjoy alternative forms of learning and who wish to develop their leadership skills and foster a deeper connection to nature within others and themselves.